forestDean/01-html-css-code-refactor/README.md

 Your website must meet accessibility standards.
 You can achieve this completing the following:

-* Semantic HTML elements can be found throughout the source code
+* <mark>Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning
 * Image and icon elements contain accessible `alt` attributes
 * Heading attributes fall in sequential order
-* Title elements contain a concise, descriptive title
+* Title elements contain a concise, descriptive title</mark>

 ### Resources: